Li Mu: Life

 Nevertheless, Li Mu could still hold out against and compete with the much stronger Qin forces.
 So while Qin could raid Wei and Han at will, they had a much harder time pillaging in Zhao.

-In 233 BC, when Qin forces attacked the cities of Chili (赤麗) and Xuan'an (宣安), Li Mu erected a fortified camp at Feidi (肥地; in present-day Gaocheng District, Hebei) and waited for the Qin general Huan Yi (桓齮) to divide his army and attack one of the divisions.
-The plan succeeded, and Li Mu defeated the Qin army at Yi'an (宜安; around present-day Shijiazhuang, Hebei).
-He was rewarded with the title of Marquis of Wu'an (武安君).
-A year later, he again defeated the Qin army at Fanwu (番吾; in present-day Pingshan, Hebei).
+In 233 BC, when Qin forces under general Huan Yi (桓齮) attacked the cities of Chili (赤麗) and Yi'an (宜安).
+Li Mu was appointed as commander in chief of the Zhao army, engaging and crushing the Qin army at Yi'an (宜安; around present-day Shijiazhuang, Hebei) or Feixia (肥; west of present-day Jinzhou, Hebei province, China), depending on the different sources.
+For this accomplishment he was rewarded with the title of Marquis of Wu'an (武安君).

+During the year 232 BC, a Qin army invaded Zhao and captured the City of Langmeng, but were once again defeated by Li Mu at the Battle of Fanwu (番吾; in present-day Pingshan, Hebei).
+Li Mu (according to some interpretations) also held off a Han-Wei incursion in Southern Zhao, after this battle the Zhao forces withdrew into their capital area.

+In 229 BC, Wang Jian invaded Zhao, but he (along with fellow generals Yang Duan He, Qiang Lei and Li Xin) could not make any progress against Li Mu, resulting in a stalemate.
 Eliminating Li Mu became a necessity for Qin to conquer Zhao and ultimately to unify China.
-In 229 BC, in light of Wang Jian's invasion of Zhao, the Qin sent spies to the Zhao court, bribing key courtiers such as Guo Kai (郭開) and Han Cang (韓倉) in order to convince them to persuade the King of Zhao to replace Li Mu and Sima Shang (司馬尚) with Zhao Cong (趙蔥) and Yan Ju (顏聚) as generals by alleging that the former were planning a rebellion.
+The Qin decided to send spies to the Zhao court, bribing key courtiers such as Guo Kai (郭開) and Han Cang (韓倉) to persuade the King of Zhao to replace Li Mu and Sima Shang (司馬尚) with Zhao Cong (趙蔥) and Yan Ju (顏聚) as generals by alleging that the former were planning a rebellion.
 The plan succeeded.
 Li Mu was expelled from his position and soon thereafter either executed or forced to commit suicide on the king's orders.

-With Li Mu's death, the fall of Zhao became inevitable.
-In just a few years' time King Dai would fall and the State of Zhao would fade into history.
+With Li Mu's death, the fall of Zhao became inevitable, and the state was swiftly crushed afterwards by Qin forces.
+And in just a few years' time the state of Dai would also fall, therefore putting an end to the last remnants of Zhao.

 Legacy

 Li Mu sometimes appears as a menshen on Chinese and Taoist temples, usually paired with Bai Qi.
 He is also commemorated at Zhenbian Hall, a temple beside the Tianxian Gate at Yanmen Pass in Shanxi.

-In popular culture

-In Hara Yasuhisa's famous manga Kingdom he is portrayed as a major antagonist known as "Ri Boku" under the Japanese pronunciation of the same name.
-He considers himself a pacifist but nonetheless is actually a genius strategist and one of the "Three Great Heavens of Zhao", making him one of the best generals in the series.
-He held the position of "Prime Minister of the State of Zhao" until he was stripped of that title by the king.
-His excellent skills at warfare are on par with other prominent tacticians like Wang Jian and Lord Changping.

-He was always interested in Li Xin's ability in that manga, recognizing his on growing talent.

-In a one-shot manga that Yasuhisa wrote before publishing Kingdom, it details his background and youth.
+He is also a central character named Ri Boku in the manga Kingdom and its anime adaptation.
+He is the founding ancestor of the Li clan of Zhao Commandery.